 Admission to Horizons Academy

-We are excited to welcome learners to Horizons Academy from January 2026.
-All prospective learners due to join Horizons Academy will have an Education, Health and Care Plan (EHCP).
-These places are allocated through the Integrated Children’s Disability Service (ICDS) at Nottinghamshire County Council.
+All children at Horizons Academy have an Education, Health and Care Plan (EHCP) and child places are allocated through the Integrated Children’s Disability Service (ICDS) at Nottinghamshire County Council.

 Stage one